digital-asset/daml-finance/docs/source/getting-started/download-daml-finance.rst

 Getting started : Download Daml Finance
 #######################################

-If you want to have a more detailed look in the Daml Finance codebase, you can download the repo locally on your machine.
+If you want to have a more detailed look in the Daml Finance codebase, you can clone the repo locally on your machine.
 That allows you to navigate the code, both the template definitions and the tests.